Two-step flow of communication: Contemporary debate

 In the times of digital social media, the more than six decade old theory sparks much new interest.
-The fact that massive databases are being used to send tailor-made messages to individuals lead back to the idea of a "one-step flow of communication".
+The fact that massive databases are being used to send tailor-made messages to individuals leads back to the idea of a "one-step flow of communication".
 The idea is a kind of Hypodermic needle / magic bullet model, with the capacity of big data analytics informed mass customization.
-Empirical studies by other scholars, in contrast, have found that modern social media platforms, like Twitter, exhibit clear evidence of a two-step flow of communication (see Figure).
+Empirical studies by other scholars, in contrast, have found that modern social media platforms, like Twitter, exhibit clear evidence of a two-step flow of communication.
 Many social media users obtain their news from celebrities or other amplifying opinion leaders, who again get informed by mass media or by individuals with specific insights.
 The fine-grained digital footprint of social media also suggests that there are more than simply the one-step and two-step modes of communication flow, leading the search for more complex Multistep Flow Models based on distinct network structures.

+A study done on the Annang people of Akwa Ibom State, Nigeria defined how mass media has changed the role of traditional leaders regarding the two-step flow theory.
+The study showed that mass media creates awareness, but does not cause people to change their thoughts or actions.
+The study displayed that people hear information from the media, but rely on their opinion leaders to verify and provide context.
+The emergence of mass media has not made opinion leaders obsolete.
+Instead, it has changed the role that opinion leaders play.
+Opinion leaders and mass media work together to inform people.